About The Binding Chair; or, A Visit from the Foot Emancipation Society

 The Binding Chair unfolds among scenes of astonishing beauty and cruelty, in a lawless place where traditions and cultures clash, and where tragedy threatens a world built on the banks of unsettled waters–from the bustling Whangpoo River to the lake of blood in the Chinese afterworld.
 By turns shocking, exquisite, and hilarious, The Binding Chair is another spellbinding literary triumph by the writer whose work Michiko Kakutani of The New York Times has called "powerful and hypnotic."

 Kathryn Harrison has written the novels Thicker Than Water, Exposure, Poison, The Binding Chair, The Seal Wife, Envy, and Enchantments.
 Her autobiographical work includes The Kiss, Seeking Rapture, The Road to Santiago, The Mother Knot, and True Crimes.
-She has written two biographies, Saint Thérèse of Lisieux and Joan of Arc, and a… More about Kathryn Harrison
+She has written two biographies, Saint Thérèse of Lisieux and… More about Kathryn Harrison